 When it comes to presenting information or responding to a loaded question, my mind is definitely one that needs time to process and plan.
 In school, while I was always great at outlining presentations if I had the time necessary, I always struggled with the impromptu ones because I just didn’t have time to organize my mind and my thoughts.
 Now, this is something I try to do whenever possible.

-Even sometimes if Dave and I are having an argument and I’m having trouble articulating my thoughts, I’ll take a few minutes to write them down.
+Sometimes when I have to have a difficult conversation and I’m having trouble articulating my thoughts, I’ll take a few minutes to write them down.

 This is something I’ve touched on several times on this blog, but multi-tasking is rarely the answer!
 I think many people think multitasking allows them to be more productive, but the opposite is actually true.
 As much as we would like to, our mind simply can’t fully focus on two things at once.
 That means that something (or both things) isn’t getting the attention it deserves.